 Here is a list of the company’s aspects that are essential for them to do a good job:

-• Understanding the company’s values, beliefs and ethics
+Understanding the company’s values, beliefs and ethics

-• Common sense to know which business practices make commercial sense and which should be avoided – provide feedback if necessary
+Common sense to know which business practices make commercial sense and which should be avoided – provide feedback if necessary

 There are clearly more diverse skills required for the role of customer service advisor, but at the core should be these five traits.
 If any of these traits are missing and the applicant is not willing to learn, they will not be a good fit for what you wish to achieve.
-If you do find the right person for the job, ensure they are effectively rewarded with proper pay, promotion and training because they are building relationships with your clients and ensuring they remain loyal to you.
+If you do find the right person for the job, ensure they are effectively rewarded with proper pay, promotion and training opportunities.
+After all, they are building relationships with your clients and ensuring they remain loyal to you.